Schwalm Band (17)

 Schwalm Band (12) – Filling Patterns of Section 3 I

-The circles receive a thread withdrawing of 3:1.
+The small tulips receive a simple horizontal thread withdrawing 3:1.

-This means that Section 3 I also received its filling patterns.
+This means that the last section has also received its filling patterns.

 Schwalm Band – Outline Design